-Enter the webhook url copied from the previous step.
-Paste the URL copied and click on Save.
+Paste the Webhook URL copied from the previous step and click on ‘Save’.

-Go to your Grafana Dashboard and click on the “Alerts” tab.
-Click on “Create alert”.
-In the alert configuration under “Send to”, add Zenduty as a notification method.
-Add a relevant message for the aalert and save the graph.
+Go to your Grafana Dashboard and click on the ‘Alerts’ tab.
+Click on ‘Create alert’.
+In the alert configuration under ‘Send to’, add Zenduty as a notification method.
+Add a relevant message for the alert and save the graph.

-Your Grafana is now integrated.
+Grafana has been successfully integrated.
 Zenduty will automatically create incidents from your Grafana rules.